-Auditing is an integral requirement of any management system and should be considered as a continual process to ensure the successful implementation of the ESMS.
+Auditing is an integral requirement of any management system and should be considered as a continual process to ensure the successful implementation of the ESMSs developed by the EPC Contractor and O&M Company respectively.

 10.1 Internal Audits

 The ESMS will establish, implement and maintain an internal audit programme that identifies the frequency, methods, responsibilities, planning requirements and reporting of audits and inspections.